Christian S. Hinrichs, M.D.

 Cellular Therapy for Cancer

 Dr. Hinrichs conducts basic and clinical research to discover and develop novel T cell therapies for the treatment of patients with cancer.
 This work includes a clinical trial of HPV-targeted tumor-infiltrating T cells for patients with HPV+ cancers, which has demonstrated that this treatment can mediate complete regression of cervical cancer in some patients.
 Dr. Hinrichs' laboratory also has discovered genes for T cell receptors that target HPV, and his group is testing new gene therapy treatments based on these receptors for patients with advanced HPV+ tumors.

 Dr. Hinrichs received his B.A. and M.D. degrees from the combined 6-year program at the University of Missouri - Kansas City (UMKC).
-He completed a residency in general surgery at UMKC followed by a fellowship in surgical oncology at Roswell Park Cancer Institute.
-He then completed a surgical oncology and tumor immunology fellowship at the Surgery Branch at the National Cancer Institute (NCI) as a surgical oncology fellow and studied tumor immunology in the laboratory of Dr. Nicholas P. Restifo.
-Subsequently he completed an internal medicine residency at George Washington University and a medical oncology fellowship with the Medical Oncology Branch of the NCI.
+He trained in general surgery at UMKC and in surgical oncology at Roswell Park Cancer Institute.
+He then completed a surgical oncology and tumor immunology fellowship at the Surgery Branch of the National Cancer Institute (NCI).
+Subsequently he trained in internal medicine at George Washington University and in medical oncology at the Medical Oncology Branch of the NCI.
 He was awarded tenure at NIH in 2020.
-Dr. Hinrichs conducts translational research and clinical trials to develop T-cell therapies for cancers caused by human papillomaviruses.
+Dr. Hinrichs conducts basic research and clinical research to develop T-cell therapies for cancers caused by human papillomaviruses.